EventEnrichment/eep_client_ruby/README.md

 ### Init

 First, require the library and then create an instance of the client with your company's api_token.
-You may also want to include the EeepClient::Const module for proper Event severity and priority values:
+You may also want to include the `EepClient::Const` module for proper Event severity and priority values:

 ``` ruby
 require 'eep_client'